New Student Orientation

 How do I book my New Student Orientation date?

-First, you will receive a New Student Orientation booklet that will include a registration guide on how to register to attend New Student Orientation.
+First, you will receive an email that contains a link for you to access the New Student Orientation booklet that will guide you on how to register to attend New Student Orientation.
 You can visit desu.edu/orientation to complete the online registration form to attend New Student Orientation and pay your fee no later than the posted registration deadline.

 Secondly, you can click on the red button on this page that says register for New Student Orientation.
 It will direct you to the registration form.